With the following words, Microsoft describes its Databricks service:

 Databricks makes use of notebooks, which are text fields (called cells) in which you can write and run code.
 The advantage of this technique is that you can quickly run different pieces of code/functions in a cell.
 Databricks supports the use of the languages Scala, Spark, Python, SQL and Java.

 Even though all these languages are supported, you should think twice if you want to actually use Databricks for projects using any one of these languages.
 A reason for this is that the Databricks cluster is mostly meant for heavy Spark calculations.
-If you want to run simple Python scripts using Databricks, the costs are very high for something that can be better run on a much cheaper and more simple VM.
+If you want to run simple Python scripts using Databricks, the costs are very high for something that can be better run on a much cheaper and simpler VM.
 You can compare it to using a Ferrari to go grocery shopping around the corner, while you could also take the bike.
 Both will suffice for what you want to achieve, but the first could be considered as an overkill and more expensive as well.

 Does Databricks have version control?